MightyThor-bruh/Repair-Auto-Services/README.md

 - In app.config file change server name to your own server name <br />
 - Do 'update-database' <br />
 That's it!
 Now you can start the Repair Auto Services. <br />
->
->
->
-P.S.
-If you have any questions or suggestions don't contact me, I'm not a programmer.
-Better buy my art works on DeviantArt and Tumblr.
-Thanks c: